internetofwater/nldi-db/README.md

 This repository contains Liquibase scripts for setting up the NLDI PostGIS database.

-It also includes Docker Compose scripts to setup a developer environment including a development PostGIS database, a subset of the data, a Jenkins server preconfigured to run the Liquibase scripts, and a continuous integration PostGIS database.
+It also includes Docker Compose scripts to setup a developer environment including a development PostGIS database, a subset of the data, and a continuous integration PostGIS database.

 ##Developer Environment